bote795/NodeJSTemplate/README.md

 * Facebook and google Auth
 * All authentication is done with Passportjs
 * https
+* UI admin panel for interacting with mongo console

 #### <b> will also come with some routes for groups, and games since was original project</b>